PawarPayal/PHP-Project/Portfolio/README.md

 # Dynamic Portfolio With PHP and Bootstrap
 ## Project overview
-It's a fully dynamic personal portfolio website.I use raw php for this site .
-You can change every front end part in backend .
-I attached some screenshoots in below .
-Take a look and You will easily understand what things you can do with this website.
+o It's a fully dynamic personal portfolio website.
+o I use raw php for this site .
+o You can change every front end part in backend .
+o I attached some screenshoots in below .
+o Take a look and You will easily understand what things you can do with this website.

 ## How to start--
 * download or clone this project